Elginz/ForeCoin/README.md

 - ```pip install --upgrade --force-reinstall "feedparser>=6.0.10"```

 (As ```pygooglenews``` strictly requires ```feedparser``` to be less than version 6.0.0, we would need to forcibly upgrade it)

 ______

+<h3 align="center">AI models used</h3>

+**KNN With Supertrend**

+We monitor major cryptocurrencies including Bitcoin (BTC), Ethereum (ETH), and Binance Coin (BNB).
+These stable assets are analyzed using specialized KNN Supertrend models optimized for less volatile market movements.

+**LGBM with Quantile Regression**

+For high-volatility cryptocurrencies like Dogecoin (DOGE) and Shiba Inu (SHIB), we employ LGBM Quantile models that provide low, median, and high prediction ranges to account for their unpredictable price movements.

+**Chronos T5**

+The Chronos-T5 time-series forecasting model analyzes historical price data to predict future cryptocurrency prices.
+Combined with traditional machine learning models like KNN and LGBM, we provide multiple prediction perspectives for enhanced accuracy.

+**FinBERT for Sentiment Analysis**

+The sentiment analysis component scans cryptocurrency-related news articles and social media posts to determine the overall market sentiment.
+This helps identify potential market movements based on public opinion and news events.

+______
 <h3 align="center">🗃️System Architecture🗃️</h3>